MaisonetteWorld/slate/source/index.html.md

 # Wishlists

-Get a single wishlist, accessible by owner of the list, or if it is public
+Get all wishlists, only accessible to admin users

 ## Create a wishlist